densechen/kmeans-gpu/README.md

 # kmeans-gpu

 kmeans-gpu with pytorch (batch version).
 It is faster than sklearn.cluster.KMeans.
+What's more, it is a differential operation which will back-propagate gradient to previous layers.

 You can easily use `KMeans` as a `nn.Module`, and embed into your network structure.